dotnet/runtime/docs/installer/design-docs/additional-deps.md

 _Possible risk: doesn't this make "uninstall" more difficult?
 Because multiple installs may write the same packages and try to remove packages that another installer created?_

 _Possible risk: we should not cross-gen these assemblies as cross-gen varies per release\TFM in incompatible ways._

+**Update** we are not going to implement this in 2.1.
+Every minor release of the framework requires an update by the lightup application.

 ## 2.1 proposal (change additional-deps processing order to avoid "downgrading")
 The current ordering for resolving deps files is: